Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Introduction

 \section{Introduction}

-Large Language Models (LLMs) can generate explanations to enhance the perceived trustworthiness of their outputs.
-A common approach is \emph{chain-of-thought} (CoT), where the model generates a sequence of `reasoning' steps that serves as extra context to the generated answer \citep[ia]{kojima2022large,wei2022chain,wang2023self}.
-Besides often leading to improved task performance, this approach offers a `window' into the model's decision-making.
-However, recent studies \citep{lanham2023measuring,agarwal2024faithfulness,chua2024bias,madsen2024self,turpin2024language} show that \textsc{CoT} explanations are not always faithful.
+Large language models (LLMs) can generate responses that, along with providing an answer to a query, mimic a human explanation for the answer.
+One common approach is \emph{chain-of-thought} (CoT), where the model generates a sequence of `reasoning' steps that serves as additional context to the generated answer, often improving performance across tasks and, in many cases, being necessary for strong performance \citep[\ia]{kojima2022large,wei2022chain,wang2023self,yao2023tree}.
+CoTs also help users gauge how much they can trust a generated answer, for example, by basing their judgment on how coherent and/or plausible the generated steps appear to be \citep[\ia]{agarwal2024faithfulness,jie2024interpretable}.
+To be regarded as a reliable `window' into the model's decision making, a CoT needs to identify knowledge and generalizations that are available to the model and which do indeed exert influence over the generated answer \citep[\ia]{lanham2023measuring,agarwal2024faithfulness,arcuschin2025chain}.
 For example, if the CoT steps fail to acknowledge an \emph{input cue}, whose absence we know affects the model-generated answer, there is a possible gap between the explanation and the actual decision process \citep{turpin2024language}.
 This \emph{faithfulness gap} \citep{jacovi2020towards} raises important questions: which aspects of LLM training influence the reliability of generated explanations, and how can training be adapted to improve their reliability?